PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

 └── test/                    (output dir of synthesis results)
 ```

 You can view the examples we provide in `examples`.
-These experiments are provided to users as examples which can be run directly.
+These experiments are provided to users as examples that can be run directly.
 Users are welcome to add new models and experiments and contribute code to PaddleSpeech.